HumanCellAtlas/metadata-schema/README.md

 How to contribute is described in [contributing.md](https://github.com/HumanCellAtlas/metadata-schema/blob/master/contributing.md)

-### HCA v4-to-v5 metadata schema overview
+### HCA v4.6.1-to-v5.0.0 metadata schema changes overview

 #### Primary goals of changes

-1. Move to process-based schema for handling transitions between core entities
+1. Move to process-based schema for handling transitions between core biomaterial entities
-1. Move to a component-based schema to support independent versioning of submittable types
+1. Move to a module-based schema to support independent versioning and user-/domain-specific metadata fields
-1. Define hierarchy (directory structure) for core entities and modules
-    1. High-level *core* entities are not submittable on their own (e.g. sample.json)
-    1. Mid-level *type* entities are submittable on their own (e.g. donor.json)
-    1. Low-level *common* modules are not submittable on their own (e.g. death.json)
+1. Enable metadata structure to be as flexible as possible

 #### Proposed organisational structure

-* *Core* = Very stable, high-level entities that are referenced by a Type
+* *Core* = Very stable, high-level entities that are referenced by a respective *Type*.
+These entities contain core fields that apply to and are inherited by corresponding *Type* entities.
-* *Type* = Any entity that is submittable directly to ingest
+* *Type* = An entity that is a specific instance of *Core* entity type.
+These entities contain fields specific to that *Type* and inherit core fields from the corresponding *Core* entity.
-* *Common* = Small, potentially quickly evolving modules that can be referenced by a Type
+* *Module* = Small, evolvable entities that are extensions of an existing *Type* entity.
+These entities contain extra fields specific to a *Type* but are domain- or user-specific.

 #### Suggested directory structure of schemas